MicrosoftDocs/visualstudio-docs/subscriptions/mpsa.md

 ## Unmanaged tenant

-If you registered to the Business Center with an email that was not a work account (not registered in the Azure Active Directory “Azure AD”), as explained above, the tenant association will be slightly different.
+If you registered to the Business Center with an email that wasn't a work account (not registered in the Azure Active Directory “Azure AD”), as explained above, the tenant association will be slightly different.
 You'll need to perform what’s called a "domain take-over".
 During this process, you'll make yourself the Global Administrator (Company Administrator) which will change your tenant from "unmanaged" to "managed".

 For a more detailed explanation for this process, you may use the Quick Start guides.
 Download the guide named "Setup and Use Your Online Services" that will guide you through a domain take-over (pg.
 7-8).